Reviewing Autoscope Technologies (AATC) and Its Competitors

-Autoscope Technologies (NASDAQ:AATC – Get Rating) is one of 28 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare Autoscope Technologies to related companies based on the strength of its earnings, dividends, profitability, institutional ownership, risk, analyst recommendations and valuation.
+Autoscope Technologies (NASDAQ:AATC – Get Rating) is one of 28 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare Autoscope Technologies to similar companies based on the strength of its risk, valuation, earnings, profitability, dividends, institutional ownership and analyst recommendations.

-This is a summary of recent ratings and target prices for Autoscope Technologies and its competitors, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for Autoscope Technologies and its rivals, as provided by MarketBeat.com.

 |Sell Ratings